-1. Ensure you’re using the right software platform that’s built specifically to serve nonprofits.
+1. Managing donors means using the right software platform

 Running your organization in the digital age means the software you use will be the bedrock of success.
 It’ll be the foundation on which you perform anything that requires a computer screen.
 Therefore, having the right software platform is crucial to whether your organization will thrive.

 Nonprofits tend to use a variety of software programs that cater to specific tasks.
 This can cause a logistical nightmare.
 Oftentimes these programs aren’t integrated, and people end up spending hours inputting the same data repeatedly into each system.

-The answer is to use software that covers all your bases, from donor management to fund accounting.
+The answer is to use software that covers all your bases, from managing donors to fund accounting.
 The right nonprofit donor management software should offer: